A Levels are the best route into the UK’s most prestigious universities and courses.

 These are the entry requirements for our A Level Courses.

 |ENGLISH LEVEL||IELTS 5.0||IELTS 5.5|

 For subjects marked * you need a minimum IELTS score of 6.0.
-If you plan to start a course in January, we recommend taking only 3 subjects and choosing those from the first 3 columns.
+If you plan to start a course in January, we recommend taking only 3 subjects.

 These are some of the universities and courses that our recent graduates chose.
 If you achieve good results at A Level you will have a broad selection of universities to choose from.

 - The most accepted route to UK universities